 (a) your name, job title and professional contact details (phone number, email and office address);

-(b) information that you provide by filling in forms on our sites https://https://sciencebasedtargets.org (our “site”).
-This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services.
+(b) information that you provide by filling in forms on our website.
+This includes information provided at the time of using our services, subscribing to our newsletter or requesting further services.
 We may also ask you for information when you report a problem with our site;

 (c) if you contact us, we may keep a record of that correspondence; and

-(d) details of your visits to our site and the resources you access.
+(d) details of your visits to our site and the pages you access.

 3. PERSONAL DATA WE MAY COLLECT FROM OTHER SOURCES